dotink/inkwell-view/docs/classes/Inkwell/View.md

 #### <span style="color:#3e6a6e;">buffer()</span>

-Buffer the output of an anonymous function inside a template
+Buffer the output of a closure inside a template

 ###### Parameters